 Someone on the telly box asked “at what point does does the Queen pass over into the history books, and become someone you read about?”….

 I turned to face my bookcase, full to the brim of history books.
 Stories of Tudor Kings and Queens and the dramas that surrounded them, I felt a wave of sadness.
-Of course, Queen Elizabeth II will pass into history, as the longest reigning British Monarch, but I for one am not quite ready to let her go, adding her story to my collection.
+Of course, Queen Elizabeth II will pass into history, as the longest reigning British Monarch, but I for one am not quite ready to let her go just yet, adding her story to my collection.